sablier-labs/docs/docs/reference/01-overview.md

 > [**Flow Source Code**](https://github.com/sablier-labs/flow/tree/v1.0.0)

-The Flow repo consists of monolith Sablier Flow, and an NFT descriptor.
+The Flow repo consists of the monolith Sablier Flow contract, and an NFT descriptor.

 ### NFTDescriptor